CSP02/CSPSH/README.md

 ```

 # Hotfix info:
+- Fixed the bug where it highlighting everything as comment when using single line comments.
 - Fixed a bug where a token is highlighted as a operator when it is placed between two operators(``}else{`` for example).

 # Version info: